lowcodelounge/plain-vanilla-gh-pages/index.md

 title: Home
 ---

-# Plain Vanilla GitHub Pages
+# Soft Serve Websites 🍦

 The purpose of this project is to make it as easy as possible for low-tech people like me to create and host basic web pages for free on [GitHub Pages](https://pages.github.com/).